 Menstrual cramps (dysmenorrhea) are throbbing or cramping pains in the lower abdomen.
-Many women experience menstrual cramps just before and during their menstrual periods.
+Many women have menstrual cramps just before and during their menstrual periods.

 For some women, the discomfort is merely annoying.
 For others, menstrual cramps can be severe enough to interfere with everyday activities for a few days every month.

-Menstrual cramps may be caused by identifiable problems, such as endometriosis or uterine fibroids.
-Treating any underlying cause is key to reducing the pain.
-Menstrual cramps that aren't caused by an underlying condition tend to lessen with age and often improve once a woman has given birth.
+Conditions such as endometriosis or uterine fibroids can cause menstrual cramps.
+Treating the cause is key to reducing the pain.
+Menstrual cramps that aren't caused by another condition tend to lessen with age and often improve after giving birth.

 Symptoms of menstrual cramps include:

-- Throbbing or cramping pain in your lower abdomen that may be intense
+- Throbbing or cramping pain in your lower abdomen that can be intense

 - Pain that radiates to your lower back and thighs